Sacraments

 Confirmation

-Confirmation is the sacrament by which a person renews and confirms the promises made, on their behalf by their parents and godparents, when they were presented for Baptism.
+Confirmation is the sacrament by which a person renews and confirms the promises made, on their behalf by their parents and godparents, when they were baptised.